Venafi/terraform-provider-venafi/examples/f5_bigip/README.md

-# Configuring secure application delivery using F5 BIG-IP and the _CyberArk Certificate Manager Provider for HashiCorp Terraform_
+# Configuring secure application delivery using F5 BIG-IP and the _Venafi Provider for HashiCorp Terraform_

-In this example, we'll show you how to better secure application delivery using _CyberArk Certificate Manager Provider for HashiCorp Terraform_ with your F5 BIG-IP instance.
+In this example, we'll show you how to better secure application delivery using _Venafi Provider for HashiCorp Terraform_ with your F5 BIG-IP instance.
 That will enable you to manage certificates more securely as part of the TLS termination process on your load balancer.

 ## Who should use this example?<!-- Suggest not using "Persona" as this is an UX term used more internally in software dev than a term that users would typically understand; while more techy people will use your example and might understand UX notion of personas, they are in this context a user. -->